celebrity

 The filing said that Lively "brought this lawsuit because she was one of the "women or two" that Mr. Baldoni "one million percent" made "made uncomfortable" on the set of the Film."

-These new details come a week after an email from Wayfarer Studios co-founder Jamey Heath to Baldoni's publicist was unsealed.
+A week prior, an email from Wayfarer Studios co-founder Jamey Heath to Baldoni's publicist was unsealed.

 Sent in July 2024, the email allegedly relayed an incident that occurred in Lively and Ryan Reynold's New York City penthouse on April 25, 2023.